-COPD (Chronic Obstructive Pulmonary Disease) is a chronic disease caused by cigarette smoke & by air pollution
+COPD (Chronic Obstructive Pulmonary Disease) is a pulmonary chronic disease mainly caused by cigarette smoke and air pollution.

-Related to the severity of pathology, it's possible to distinguish 4 cases depending on the value of FEV1 (Forced espiratory volume in the first second)
+Related to the severity of pathology it is possible to distinguish 4 cases depending on the value of FEV1 (Forced espiratory volume in one second):